Maika Sivo: 2022

 After spending two weeks in the NSW Cup to regain match fitness, Sivo made his return to the Parramatta side in round 14 of the 2022 NRL season against arch-rivals Canterbury.
 Parramatta would go on to lose the match 34-4 in an upset defeat.

 In round 19, Sivo scored two tries for Parramatta in a 36-14 loss against Brisbane.

 The following week, Sivo scored two tries for Parramatta in their 34-10 upset victory over Penrith.

 In round 21, Sivo scored a further two tries in Parramatta's 36-20 victory over Manly.

 In the 2022 preliminary final, Sivo scored the winning try for Parramatta in their 24-20 upset victory over North Queensland which sent the club into their first grand final since 2009.

 Sivo played for Parramatta in their 2022 NRL Grand Final loss to Penrith.
 In the second half of the match, Sivo dropped the ball over the line when the score was 22-0 in favour of Penrith.
 Penrith would score only minutes later to make it 28-0 before winning the match 28-12.

 In the second group stage match of the 2021 Rugby League World Cup, Sivo scored two tries for Fiji in their 60-4 victory over Italy.

 2023

 On 1 March, Sivo signed a contract extension to remain at Parramatta until the end of 2025.

 In round 2 of the 2023 NRL season, Sivo scored two tries in a 30-26 loss against Cronulla.

 The following week, he scored two tries for Parramatta in their 34-30 loss against Manly at Brookvale Oval.

+In round 6, Sivo scored two tries for Parramatta in their 28-22 victory over bottom placed Wests Tigers.

+In round 7, Sivo scored two tries for Parramatta as they defeated arch-rivals Canterbury 30-4.
+In round 10, Sivo scored a hat-trick in Parramatta's 26-24 loss to Gold Coast.

+Following Parramatta's victory over the Gold Coast in round 20 of the competition, Sivo was handed a four-match suspension for a careless high tackle during the game.

+In round 26, Sivo scored four tries for Parramatta in their upset 32-18 victory over Penrith.

+Sivo played a total of 20 matches for Parramatta in the 2023 NRL season and scored 20 tries as the club finished 10th and missed the finals.
+Sivo finished as the clubs leading try scorer.